Browsing Category

 The Moonlight Mint logo of an owl sitting on a crescent moon graces the reverse of these magnificent coins – an obvious nod to the famous reverse of the 1915 Pan-Pacific $50 gold piece.
 The obverses vary, but always reference a classic U.S. coin design or pioneer theme.
 Some examples of the obverse designs used on Carr’s octagonal slugs are Liberty with a puma, a Native American bust and a heraldic bald eagle inspired by an 1850s private California gold issue.

 Moonlight Mint & Clark Gruber & Co.
-Bullion Coins For Sale on eBay
+Bullion Coins for Sale on eBay

 The Investment Case for Daniel Carr and his Moonlight Mint Coins